seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 # Positive change
 ## *Easier software development*
 Gen AI acts as an augmented suit: with AI copilots, developpers become better developers.
 They can code more complex tasks, quicker.
 A team of developers gains an extended potential.
-Or the the same potential can be achieved with a reduced team.
-Or even: a reduced team still has an extended potential.
+Or the same potential can be achieved with a reduced team.

 # Risky change
 (risky or disruptive or negative: your pick)